devopness/devopness/docs/webhooks/create-incoming-webhook.md

     > Devopness authenticates webhook calls using [hash-based message authentication code (HMAC)](https://en.wikipedia.org/wiki/HMAC); in summary, a request is considered valid when it provides the header `<secret_header_name>` with the request body encoded using the `<secret_algorithm>` and a secret, provided to you by Devopness
 1. From the previous command response, copy the field `url` and `secret`
     > `url` is the hook unique URL used to integrate with external services and `secret` is the signature key used to authenticate your webhook calls; this is the only time the secret' value will be returned as text, later operations will mask it
-1. In a terminal window, run command to list all the application hooks, replacing `<application_id>`.
+1. On your local machine, in a terminal window, run command to list all the application hooks, replacing `<application_id>`.
     ```bash
     curl --request GET \
       --url https://api.devopness.com/applications/<application_id>/hooks \